 Omnibus energy legislation introduced July 27, 2001 (H.R.
 4) would have taken all expenditures and receipts of the Nuclear Waste Fund off-budget; however, the provision was struck by the rule for floor debate.
 In analyzing the same provision in a House Commerce Committee-passed nuclear waste bill in the 106th Congress (H.R.
 45), the Congressional Budget Office concluded that it "could ease the way for increased federal spending by exempting such spending from budgetary controls."

+President Bush's FY2004 budget request recommends that discretionary spending caps be adjusted to accommodate the Administration's proposed nuclear waste budget increases, but specific language to implement the idea has not been transmitted to Congress.
 The nuclear industry and other program supporters have long contended that funding constraints have slowed the program's progress.
 Opponents of the program, particularly the State of Nevada, contend that increased spending should not be directed to the Yucca Mountain site, which they view as fundamentally flawed.

-In the 108th Congress, an energy research authorization bill introduced January 8, 2003, by Representative Boehlert would authorize \$533 million over 5 years for a spent nuclear fuel "recycling" research and development program.
+An energy research authorization bill introduced January 8, 2003, by Representative Boehlert would authorize \$533 million over 5 years for a spent nuclear fuel "recycling" research and development program.
 H.J.Res.
 2 as passed by the Senate includes \$77.9 million in FY2003 for spent fuel recycling.
 Supporters of such research contend that new technologies could reduce the volume and long-term toxicity of nuclear waste, particularly by destroying plutonium in the waste through nuclear fission.
 Opponents note that such treatment requires reprocessing of spent fuel to at least partially separate its major constituents, such as uranium and plutonium, and that separated plutonium could be used for nuclear explosives.
 Such a program, opponents contend, could undermine U.S. nuclear nonproliferation efforts aimed at discouraging other nations from separating plutonium from spent nuclear fuel.